Build an Email List That Buys, Not Just Subscribes

 Summits and bundles are designed to reward fast action, because there is usually a tight window where the content is available.
 They typically have a large number of presenters and providers, so people sign up to everyone, knowing they can unsubscribe later.

-This felt like the epitome of fast, low-quality list building.
+It’s fast, low-quality list building.

 The Shift to Nurturing ‘Before’ They Subscribed